beatrichartz/martini-sockets/README.md

 #### Binary Messages

 `sockets.BinaryMessages` is a simple middleware that organizes websockets messages into []byte channels.
+The lower-level Gorilla Websocket supports sending raw bytes, and the high-level Martini middleware should also support it.
+The binary message channel is quite useful, where you can directly send your data using customized serialization methods like Protobuf.
+Message size is crucial in some use cases.

 ## Usage